 Prader-Willi Syndrome Treatment & Management

 The Center for Prader-Willi Syndrome at The Children’s Institute of Pittsburgh is the world’s only comprehensive, hospital-based inpatient program for medical, behavioral and rehabilitation management of both children and adults with Prader-Willi syndrome (PWS).
-Led by Dr. Gregory Cherpes, our program uses an interdisciplinary team of physicians, nurses, dietitians, occupational, physical, speech/language and recreational therapists, psychologists and teachers.
+Our program uses an interdisciplinary team of physicians, nurses, dietitians, occupational, physical, speech/language, music and recreational therapists, psychologists and teachers.

 Our team teaches behavioral control in the living environment, nutrition awareness, physical exercise and motor control, as well as social skills and self-motivation.
 Patients learn behavioral self-control while families and caregivers receive extensive training to help maintain the structure and support of the program following discharge.